 I have more than one Ph.D. mentor.
 Should I have each mentor submit a letter of support?

 No. Only one Ph.D. mentor letter of support will be included with your application file.
-If you have more than 1 mentor please ask them to write a joint letter that is up to 2 pages in length.
-Letters exceeding 2 pages will be truncated without acknowledgement.
+If you have more than 1 mentor please ask them to write a joint letter through the application system.

 No. All materials must be received on or before the official deadline.
-Late applications and letters of reference will not be reviewed.
+Late applications will not be reviewed.
 It is up to the applicant to verify with the letter writers that letters of support are submitted prior to the deadline.